CA Independiente in international football: Copa Mercosur

 This is the only official CONMEBOL competition never won by Independiente among those which the team took participation.
 The best place reached by the team were the quarterfinals, in 1999 and 2001.

 Recopa Sudamericana

 Independiente managed to win only one title out of 4 appearances at this Super Cup competition.
 All qualifications to the Recopa were achieved as champions of the second-most prestigious competition at the time, either Supercopa or Copa Sudamericana.

 The 1995 final with Vélez Sarsfield was, to date, the only game played against a fellow Argentine team in a foreign country.

 Copa Sudamericana

-Independiente, Boca Juniors, Athletico Paranaense and Independiente del Valle are the most successful teams, with two titles for each team.
+Independiente, Boca Juniors, Athletico Paranaense, Independiente del Valle and L.D.U.
+Quito are the most successful teams, with two titles for each team.
 In addition to this, Independiente is placed first in the all-time table of the competition.

 Suruga Bank Championship

 Independiente leads the competition's all-time table, above Kashima Antlers for a better goal difference.